Home U.S. Labor Laws Georgia Labor Laws

 However, private employers are not required to provide paid holidays or holiday leave.
 Some may choose to offer paid time off or extra compensation for employees working on holidays.

 In Georgia, employers must provide employees with unpaid leave to serve on a jury.
-It is illegal to penalize or fire employees for fulfilling their jury duty obligations, but there is no requirement for this leave to be paid.
+Employers cannot penalize or fire workers for fulfilling jury duty.
+This leave is unpaid under Georgia law.

 Georgia law grants employees up to 2 hours of unpaid leave to vote in elections.
-Employers are not required to provide compensation during this time, but they must allow employees time off to vote if it would otherwise interfere with work hours.
+Employers are not required to pay for voting leave.
+They must allow time off to vote when work hours would otherwise conflict.

 Employees in Georgia who serve in the military or are called for training are entitled to leave of absence for their service.